We’re all stories in the end. Just make it a good one, eh?

 Storytime Song – “Open Shut Them” by Hap Palmer

-Mystery Letter of the Week with Napoleon (C) & Theme (Christmas Songs)
+Mystery Letter of the Week with Napoleon (Y) & Theme (Sticky Things)

 Shaky Egg Song – “I Know a Chicken” by Laurie Berkner

-Read a Book – Walking in a Winter Wonderland by Tim Hopgood
+Read a Book – Slug in Love by Rachel Bright

 Closing Song – “The Wiggle Dance” by Danny Go!